Conflict and floods are pushing people to their limits

 The UNICEF supported health centre is made out of tents and tarpaulins and standing on what is still dry land as the water continue to rise on a daily basis.
 The clinic building was flooded a few weeks back when the Pibor river started overflowing into the surrounding banks.
 Every day, new pieces of land, houses and roads are swallowed by water from the river.

-Bullets was the reason Nyachimach, her husband and eight children fled the first time.
+Bullets were the reason Nyachimach, her husband and eight children fled the first time.
 "We went from Manyabol to Gumuruk to save our lives," Nyachimach says.
 Hundreds of people were wounded in the intercommunal clashes and many were killed.
 "Then Gumuruk was attacked, and we had to flee again."
 The family of 10 decided to seek shelter in Pibor where they had extended family, but shortly after arriving the flood forced them out of the shelter.
 "We have moved twice in Pibor due to the flooding," Nyachimach explains.

 Koli is quiet while sitting next to her mother.
 "She doesn't have much energy," Nyachimach explains.
 They left everything when they fled the first time and due to the flood it has been difficult to cover their basic needs such as food and water.
 "I worry a lot.
 It is not a good feeling when you can't provide for your children."